Create and Launch

 Serverless

 Serverless applications are a great way to deploy simple workloads.
-They are limited to a single function and each call to that function has a 15 minute timeout.
-Combine multiple serverless applications to support workflows, state machines, data pipelines, and other more complex systems.
+They are limited to a single function with each function request having a limited timeout.
+For example, an AWS Lambda function can only run for 15 minutes.
+If you need to run a very long-running process, it is best to use a container application instead.
+This option is great for individual api endpoints or short background jobs.
+Combine multiple serverless applications to support event driven applications such as workflows, state machines, data pipelines, and other more complex systems.

 Server

 This option allows you to launch a virtual machine that you can manage yourself.
+Typical configuration management options include Ansible, Chef, or Puppet.
 This can be the most complex option because you must install and maintain dependencies as well as do your own code deployment.
 However, this is often a great option if you have specific needs such as large memory or cpu.
+Many AI or machine learning applications can make great use of this option.

 Launch Your Application